Grants & Bursaries

 • Joland Family Fund Bursary

-• WDDS Rosemary George DSW Bursary
+• WDDS Rosemary George Bursary

 • Oxford Manufacturers Skills Development Bursary

-• George & Lorna Roberts Bursary
+• Lorna & George Roberts Bursary

-• Pat & Barry Smith Leadership Award
+• Pat & Barry Smith Bursary

-• Tyler Arts Athletic Team Player Award (IDCI)
+• Tyler Arts “Athletic” Spirit Award (IDCI)

-• Laurie Hawkins Bursary (IDCI)
+• Laurie Hawkins Memorial Bursary (IDCI)

-• Cassandra Hawkins Bursary (St. Mary’s)
+• Cassandra Hawkins Memorial Bursary (St. Mary’s Catholic Secondary School)

-Application: 2023 OCF Student Awards Application FINAL
+Application: 2025 Students Awards Application

 For questions or information, please contact us at info@oxfordcommunityfoundation.org or see your School’s Student Services Department.